wgs45/Database/university/chapter_5/er_to_relational.md

-# 🌟 E-R Diagram to Relational Mapping: The Magical Grimoire Edition 📜✨
+# 🌟 E-R Diagram to Relational Mapping 📜✨

 Welcome, young database alchemist! 🧝‍♀️✨ Today we master the art of transforming E-R diagrams into relational tables with the elegance of a high-ranking sorceress~ 🪄📖